Weaam20/Problems_vs._Algorithms_Udacity/README.md

 Now we have to search in this array in the order of O(log n).
 If a target value is found in the array, return its index and if you did not find it, return -1.

 **Problem 3 | Rearrange Array Digits :**
-In this problem we have to rearrange array elements so as to form two number such that their sum is maximum for e.g. [1, 2, 3, 4, 5].
+In this problem we have to rearrange array elements so as to form two numbers in which their sum is maximum for e.g. [1, 2, 3, 4, 5].
 The expected answer would be [531, 42].
-Another expected answer can be [542, 31] we have to implement in time complexity is O(nlog(n)).
+Another expected answer can be [542, 31].
+We have to implement in time complexity O(nlog(n)).

 **Problem 4 | Dutch National Flag Problem :**
 In this problem,  we have an input array consisting of only 0, 1, and 2 .
 And we have to sort the array in a single traversal this means we have to implement a sort algorithm